SDS logo

 5. General Anxiety Disorders

-If any of these reasons resonate with you, don’t worry—you’re not alone.
-Now, let’s explore practical ways to ease your dental anxiety.
+If any of these reasons resonate with you, don't worry—you're not alone.
+Dental anxiety is common, and there are effective strategies to help you manage and overcome it.

 Relaxation Techniques to Ease Dental Anxiety